Your browser is not supported or outdated so some features of the site might not be available.

 Phone Calls

-While RØDE is well-known for its microphones and audio equipment, the Australian company released the RØDE NTH-100, its first pair of headphones, in spring 2022.
-These closed-back over-ears are designed for professional use, like mixing and monitoring audio.
+While RØDE is well-known for its microphones and audio equipment, the Australian company released the RØDE NTH-100, its first pair of headphones, in the spring of 2022.
+This was followed by the RØDE NTH-100M variant, which have a detachable boom mic (that you can also purchase separately), in early 2023.
+These closed-back over-ears are designed for professional use, like mixing and monitoring audio, but can also be used for gaming thanks to the addition of a boom mic.
 They also fall close in price to other similarly designed headphones like the AKG K371 and the Audio-Technica ATH-M50x.
 The manufacturer advertises that their custom-matched dynamic drivers create an accurate sound with low distortion, but do they live up to the hype?

 Our Verdict